 Priority 1: Enabling every individual to achieve their ambitions by supporting a world-class education and skills offer in the county There are strong relationships between improving education, employment and income, and improvements in health and personal wellbeing.
 A highly-skilled workforce provides a foundation upon which our future economic growth and prosperity can be built.
 At the personal level, a good, rounded education and the ability to learn throughout life can help ensure an individual has the tools to achieve their potential.

-Outcome 1: Helping Essex residents achieve their full potential through learning Success Measure: Increasing the percentage of children and young people who achieve well in early years education (age 5), at key stage 2 (age 11), at GCSE (age 16) and beyond (up to age 19) Proportion of children achieving a good level of development in the Early Years Foundation Stage 1.1.1 Aim: To reduce gap with statistical neighbours and national position The proportion of children achieving a good level of development in the Early Years Stage shows Essex has improved by 5% between 2009 and 2010, and a further 2% in 2011.
+Outcome 1: Helping Essex residents achieve their full potential through learning

+Success Measure: Increasing the percentage of children and young people who achieve well in early years education (age 5), at key stage 2 (age 11), at GCSE (age 16) and beyond (up to age 19) 1.1.1 Proportion of children achieving a good level of development in the Early Years Foundation Stage Aim: To reduce gap with statistical neighbours and national position The proportion of children achieving a good level of development in the Early Years Foundation Stage shows Essex has improved by 5% between 2009 and 2010, and a further 2% in 2011.
 However, this is some way behind the statistical neighbour and national position.
 Prior to September 2011, 140 (out of 430) Essex schools operated a multiple term of entry (either 2 or 3 intakes across the year).
 Many other Local Authorities in England already operate single term entry and data for these schools suggests a positive link between single term entry and improved attainment levels.
 We expect that Essex's adoption of a single term of entry for all schools this year will have a further positive impact on achievement levels and help to close the gap between statistical neighbours and national position.
-From 2012 a new assessment scheme will be in place and this will set the revised baseline.
+From 2012 a new assessment scheme will be in place and this will set a revised baseline.
+Children achieving a good level of development in the Early Years Foundation Stage

-Essex Year-to-Date position: 52% (2010/11 Academic Year) Population Measure - A higher figure represents good performance 1.1.2 Proportion of children (including children with SEN, Children in Care and those eligible for free school meals) achieving expected levels in KS2 in English and Maths and National position and close the gap for SEN children Essex performance in English and Maths at Key Stage 2 is identical to that of Statistical Neighbours and the national picture (74% for the 2010/11 Academic Year).
-However, Essex pupils with Special Educational Needs perform below the National and Statistical Neighbour average at Key Stage 2. % of children achieving expected levels in KS2 in English and Maths
+Essex Year-to-Date position: 52% (2010/11 Academic Year) Population Measure - A higher figure represents good performance

+Proportion of children (including children with SEN, Children in Care and those eligible for free school meals) achieving expected levels in KS2 in English and Maths Aim:

+To maintain overall progress in line with Statistical Neighbour and National position and close the gap for SEN children Essex performance in English and Maths at Key Stage 2 is identical to that of Statistical Neighbours and the national picture (74% for the 2010/11 Academic Year).
+However, Essex pupils with Special Educational Needs perform below the National and Statistical Neighbour average at Key Stage 2.
+Children achieving expected levels in KS2 in English and Maths